Origianlly Posted from Tuck. Our primary mission at Tuck is to promote sleep health awareness.

 In controlled studies with EEG monitoring, researchers have found that REM is suppressed early in the nighttime, but that the REM rebound effect can occur in the second half of the night.

 The “rebound effect” refers to the effect alcoholism takes during the second half of your sleep cycle.
 Imbibing enough alcohol to reach a blood alcohol level of .06 to 0.8 within one hour of falling asleep helps induce sleep.
 However, once your body processes the alcohol, your body will wake you up four to five hours later and interrupt the later part of the night, when you spend more time in REM sleep.
 Once your body processes the alcohol, your body is easily stimulated by your environment.
 As a result, people who drink alcohol often wake up during the night or find themselves disturbed more easily.

 Alcohol tends to be metabolized rapidly, so halfway through the night the concentration of alcohol in the bloodstream is down to approximately zero.
 The metabolites are still around and the effects of the alcohol persist (that’s where hangovers come from).
 Over time, the early waking from REM sleep can lead to insomnia.
 Alcoholics are also more prone to insomnia, especially during periods of withdrawal.

 Does alcohol impact sleep differently for men or women?

 There is some evidence that in general men and women react to alcohol differently.
-A study on young adult women showed alcohol increased their time in deep sleep, while cutting REM sleep.
-Men, on the other hand, experience a decreased in both deep and REM sleep after drinking.
+A study on young adult women showed alcohol increased their time in deep sleep while cutting REM sleep.
+Men, on the other hand, experience a decrease in both deep and REM sleep after drinking.
 These are very general trends, and individuals differ widely in their reactions.